 Simple but dependable, telescoping mirrors work great with telescoping magnets to find out if that troublesome rattle is nothing more than a loose screw bouncing around with each bump in the road.
-(Which is why they made this list of Tools for DIYers and Pros.)

 We started this list with one of the most advanced car diagnostic tools available, and we’ll end with the most basic: effective lighting.
 It’s hard to fix what you can’t see, and even the most useful of tools are useless if you’re missing something obvious because of poor lighting.
 One of the best things you can do for your garage or shop is to invest in quality, reliable, adjustable lighting.
 It doesn’t need to be expensive, but it does need to be there.
 One example is this under-hood light kit.